AnishaPatrao/TechHCI_Floof/README.md

 * Connect the Sense Hat to the Raspberry Pi.
 * Connect the micro:bit to the Pi using a micro USB cable.
 * Connect servos to the pins P0, P1 and P2 of the micro:bit.
-* Pair and connect a Bluettoth speaker to the Pi.
+* Pair and connect a Bluetooth speaker to the Pi.